4.5 Memory Game

 (cards at: position) flip; lock.

-then it detects if all the flipped cards share the same color.
-To do so, we do a clever trick of Smalltalk: we collect all the colors of the flipped cards, then converts the collection of color as a Set instance, all duplicated colors are removed.
-If the size of the resulting set is not 1, it means cards have different colors.
+Then it detects if all the flipped cards share the same color.
+To do so, we perform a clever trick in Smalltalk: we collect all the colors of the flipped cards, then convert the collection of colors into a Set instance; all duplicated colors are removed.
+If the size of the resulting set is not 1, it means the cards have different colors.
 In that case, we inform the user with a message, then unflip and unlock the clicked cards:

 flippedCards := self flippedCards.